Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-Note that when $\nu = 1$ is the trivial representation, the quotient stack $X_{F,G}^1/G$ is isomorphic to the underlying underived stack of $\LL_q(\cN/\GG)$, as we remarked in the previous section.
-We will show that in fact, for $\nu$ arbitrary, the stack $X_{F,G}^{\nu}/G$ is isomorphic (again as underived stacks) to a product of stacks of the form $\LL_{q^{r_i}}(\cN_i/\GG_i)$, in a manner that exactly parallels the type-theoretic reductions of the previous section.
-This will allow us to transfer the structures we have built up on $\LL_{q^{r_i}}(\cN_i/\GG_i)$ to stacks of the form $X_{F,G}^{\nu}/G$ for arbitrary $\nu$.
+\begin{exmp} When $\nu = 1$ is the trivial representation, the quotient stack $X_{F,G}^1/G$ is isomorphic to the underlying underived stack of $\LL_q(\wh{\cN}/G)$, as we remarked in the previous section. \end{exmp}

-Our approach very closely parallels the construction of \cite{curtis}, sections 7 and 8, with the exception that we are able to work with the full inertia group $I_F$, whereas the integral $\ell$-adic setting of \cite{curtis} requires one to work with the prime-to-$\ell$ inertia instead.
+We will show that in fact, for $\nu$ arbitrary, the stack $X_{F,G}^{\nu}/G$ is isomorphic to a product of stacks of the form $\LL_{q^{r_i}}(\wh{\cN}_i/G_i)$, in a manner that exactly parallels the type-theoretic reductions of the previous section.
+This will allow us to transfer the structures we have built up on $\LL_{q^{r_i}}(\wh{\cN}_i/G_i)$ to stacks of the form $X_{F,G}^{\nu}/G$ for arbitrary $\nu$.
+Our approach very closely parallels the construction of Sections 7 and 8 of \cite{curtis} with the exception that we are able to work with the full inertia group $I_F$, whereas the integral $\ell$-adic setting of \cite{curtis} requires one to work with the prime-to-$\ell$ inertia instead.